 Just about anyone can benefit from tooth whitening.
 However, treatment may not be as effective or some as it is for others.
 Upon an oral exam, Dr. Hafernik can determine if you are a candidate for this procedure, including a shade assessment.

 Yes, research and clinical studies indicate that whitening teeth under the supervision of a dentist is safe.
 In fact, many dentists consider whitening the safest cosmetic dental procedure available.
-As with any tooth whitening product, Zoom! is not recommended for children under 17 years of age and pregnant or lactating women.
+Any tooth whitening product is not recommended for children under 17 years of age and pregnant or lactating women.

 By following some simple post whitening care instructions, your teeth will always be lighter than they were before.
 We recommend flossing, brushing twice daily with whitening Toothpaste, and touch-ups with take-home gel.
 These are professional formula products designed specifically to keep your teeth their brightest.
 They are available through our office.

 Yes!
 Consulting Dr. Hafernik is always the first step to whitening your teeth safely.
 Over-the-counter tooth whitening strips, brush-on gels and toothpastes take weeks or months to whiten your teeth just a few shades.
-Zoom! is clinically proven to whiten your teeth eight shades in one hour.
+Office dispensed systems are clinically proven to whiten your teeth many shades.

-The Zoom! light-activated whitening gel's active ingredient is Hydrogen Peroxide.
+The active ingredient is Hydrogen Peroxide.
 As Hydrogen Peroxide is broken down, oxygen enters the enamel and dentin, bleaching any colored substance while keeping the structure of the tooth unchanged.
-The Zoom! light aids in activating the Hydrogen Peroxide and helps it penetrate the surface of the tooth.

 Some people experience temporary increased tooth sensitivity to cold during treatment.
-These symptoms disappear within 1-3 days after treatment.
+These symptoms disappear within 1-3 days.

 One of the most exciting procedures provided today!
-It is possible to whiten and brighten up your smile 1 to 2 hours during the day.
+It is possible to whiten and brighten up your smile in 30 to 60 minutes during the day.
 Impressions are taken of your teeth, custom trays are fabricated and the whitening gel is placed into the trays.
 The usual length of time required is 10 to 15 days.

 Esthetic dentistry was popular as far back as the late 1800's in this country.
 It was very popular to alter the shape of the front teeth as well as attempting to lighten them.